-On the other hand, requiring the owners of the external pet adoption site to redo their site to mimic the headers, footers, navigation and design style of the new Orange County site, would have required dozens of costly developer hours for another firm, without a guarantee that the this external site would have would ended up with a user experience that effectively aligned with the OC Animal Care main site or the other 40 Orange County sites.
+On the other hand, requiring the owners of the external pet adoption site to redo their site to mimic the headers, footers, navigation and design style of the new Orange County site would have required dozens of costly developer hours for another firm, without a guarantee that this external site would have would ended up with a user experience that effectively aligned with the OC Animal Care main site or the other 40 Orange County sites.

 The Tome module proved to be the solution.